slaclab/lume-services/docs/workflows.md

 ## Configuring flows for use with LUME-services

-configure_services task uses environment variable names to configure the lume-services api endpoints
+configure_lume_services task uses environment variable names to configure the lume-services api endpoints

 must be set as upstream taks to any tasks using those services using `my_task.set_upstream(configure_task)` within the flow context.